moj-analytical-services/splink/docs/dev_guides/index.md

 * [Building the Documentation locally](./changing_splink/build_docs_locally.md) - to test any changes to the docs site render correctly.
 * [Releasing a new package version](./changing_splink/releases.md) - to walk-through the release process for new versions of Splink.
 This generally happens every 2 weeks, or in the case of an urgent bug fix.
 * [Contributing to the Splink Blog](./changing_splink/blog_posts.md) - to walk through the process of adding a post to the Splink blog.
-* [Managing Splink's Dependencies](.changing_splink/dependency_management.md) - this section provides guidelines for managing our core dependencies and our strategy for phasing out Python versions that have reached their end-of-life.

 ## How Splink works